LCP LCP LCP

 I want to treat these discoveries with curiosity and care rather than condemnation and censure.
 This is challenging, because the cultural tendency toward right/wrong binaries invites me to label these biased thoughts as “bad” and “wrong.”
 (It’s difficult to see the many layers of unconscious biases that exist, and this is all the more reason to be kind to ourselves.)
 It’s one thing to think, “Wow, look at my assumption.
 That doesn’t line up with my values or my reality.”
 It’s another thing to think, “Wow, what is wrong with me?
 That’s not how I’m supposed to think.”
 The first thought opens me up, and the latter one shuts me down.

 As leaders, we are called to notice bias in our teams and organizations as well as inside ourselves.
-We need to balance a candid identification of biases that we notice with careful attention to everyone’s needs, most importantly the person harmed or excluded — but also the person surprised by their unconscious biases.
+We need to balance a candid identification of biases that we notice with careful attention to everyone’s needs, most importantly the person harmed or excluded—but also the person surprised by their unconscious biases.

 At Insight Experience, we seek to learn through reflection and refinement, and examining our biases is a vital part of that.
-I am now an avid collector of female-oriented gender-neutral names, such as "LaShawn," "Whitney," and "Jaya."
-In another recent enhancement of the program, we named a new character "Robin" to spark images of women leaders, while leaving room for a male role-player to justifiably appear.
+I am now an avid collector of female-oriented gender-neutral names, such as LaShawn, Whitney, and Jaya.
+In another recent enhancement of the program, we named a new character Robin to spark images of women leaders, while leaving room for a male role player to justifiably appear.
 I am curious to see which assumptions will accompany these names.

 We design our leadership programs to support a learning culture.
 In simulated organizations where participants work in teams, individuals have the opportunity to face challenges and discover outcomes based on decisions.
 They get to catch themselves being themselves, so to speak, in the team dynamic.
 They then have the chance to reflect, all with support from their teams and our faculty.
-How might you cultivate a similar learning culture with your teams?

 Want to learn more about how this Insight Experience Executing Strategy program has been successfully delivered in person and virtually?
 Head to the Executing Strategy page of our site